 Before joining the University of Mannheim as M.C.B.L.
 Program Coordinator and university teacher, Ms. Geisbüsch worked, among others, for the Dutch Ministry of the Interior and Kingdom Relations in The Hague.
 She was a team member of the C2000 project (C2000 is the national telecommunications network used by the Netherlands’ public safety and security organizations).
 Her areas of interest include CFSP / CSDP and the external relations of the European Union.

-Apart from serving in various capacities at the University of Mannheim, Raphael was also a research fellow at the Chair of Public Law, International and European Law, Media Law (Prof. Dörr) at Johannes Gutenberg University Mainz.
+Besides serving in various capacities at the University of Mannheim, Raphael also held appointments as a research fellow at the Chair for Public Law, International and European Law, Media Law (Professor Dieter Dörr) at Johannes Gutenberg University Mainz and as a visiting researcher at the Center for Comparative Constitutional Studies (CCCS) at the University of Melbourne.